This site uses cookes. By using this site you are consenting to their use according to our Cookie policy.

 Research Areas

-• Mechanisms of immune modulation in regeneration and stem-cell therapies.
+- Mechanisms of immune modulation in regeneration and stem-cell therapies

-• MANF biology: molecular and cellular mechanisms of action.
+- MANF biology: molecular and cellular mechanisms of action

-• Immune signaling in ageing.
+- Immune signaling in aging

 Ongoing Research Projects